-But the longer you think about something, the more likely you are to notice things that don’t seem right.
+But the longer you think about something, the more likely you will notice things that don’t seem right.

 Maybe you realise that the organisation doesn’t contact you by that email address, or you speak to a colleague and learn that they didn’t send you a document.

-Even if you don’t get that ‘a-ha’ moment, coming back to the message with a fresh set of eyes might help reveal its true nature.
+Even if you don’t get that ‘a-ha’ moment, returning to the message with a fresh set of eyes might help reveal its true nature.

-PayPal, Windows and Netflix all provide services that are regularly used, and any problems with those accounts could cause immediate inconveniences.
+PayPal, Windows and Netflix provide regularly used services, and any problems with those statements could cause immediate inconveniences.

 The manufactured sense of urgency is equally effective in workplace scams.